reinierdevalk/abtab/README.md

 AbsoLutely Tabulous (`abtab`) is a toolbox for computational processing and analysis of music in lute tablature, written in Java, Python, and Bash.
 A prototype is currently being developed within the [E-LAUTE]() project. `abtab` is extensible and multi-modular, builds on existing tools and research, and is designed as a portable command-line tool that runs on Windows and Unix-based operating systems.
 For more information, see [this poster](https://drive.google.com/file/d/14hKBHfRaqwZnS9KqpreFySfvTffAQ5PI/view?usp=sharing), which was presented at the 2nd International Conference on Computational and Cognitive Musicology (CCCM), Utrecht, the Netherlands, 17-18 October 2024.

 # Dependencies
-`abtab` is being developed for MacOS and Windows, in the latter case using [Cygwin](https://www.cygwin.com/), a free Unix-like environment and command-line interface (CLI) for Windows.
+`abtab` is being developed for macOS and Windows, in the latter case using [Cygwin](https://www.cygwin.com/), a free Unix-like environment and command-line interface (CLI) for Windows.
 If you are using Windows, it is recommended to install this CLI, or a similar Unix-emulating CLI such as the ones provided by [Git](https://git-scm.com/) or [Git for Windows](https://gitforwindows.org/).
 The remainder of this `README` assumes the usage of such a CLI.

 In order to be able to run `abtab`, you must have Python and Java installed on your system.
 The current version of `abtab` uses Python `3.12.0`; for Java, any version >= `11.0.1` will do.